Typically, SQL's NULL is used as „unknown value“ or „Not

 On some, it also has some special features like MySQL's

-PRIMARY KEY AUTO_INCREMENT
+PRIMARY KEY AUTO_INCREMENT or

-'s auto-updating feature.
+TIMESTAMP's auto-updating feature.

-able column is usually one bit, but
+Storage space for a NULLable column is usually one bit, but

 these bits are grouped in a byte-aligned field per row, which means, 1 to